 The grand tradition of funny, badass women has few pillars stronger than Ms. Katharine Houghton Hepburn.
 Why?
 Well first of all, the lady was FUNNY.
 She’s more hilarious than one who knows her only by her iconic reputation might believe.
 Check out Bringing Up Baby if you want to find yourself laughing so hard you can’t breathe.
 When her character, Susan Vance, sets out to convince his Dr. David Huxley to help her drive her pet leopard to Connecticut before her wealthy aunt finds it in the apartment, no force on Earth, including David’s sound logic, stands a chance of stopping her from getting her way.

 Hepburn’s comic superpower is her unique ability to whip up absolute mayhem with an entirely innocent expression on her face.
-Whether she’s dismissing the perfectly logkhepburn_pantsical assumption that one would not actually keep a leopard in a New York City Apartment with statements like, “Oh David, don’t be irrelevant.
+Whether she’s dismissing the perfectly logical assumption that one would not actually keep a leopard in a New York City Apartment with statements like, “Oh David, don’t be irrelevant.
 The point is I’ve got a leopard, the question is what am I going to do with it.”
 Or angelically professing her love while swinging around a museum atrium on the back of a ruined brontosaurus skeleton, she never once loses her totally commitment to one of the zaniest characters ever to grace celluloid.

 Second of all, she was a badass.
 Katharine never let the fact that she was a woman get in the way of something she wanted to do.
 The daughter of suffragette Katharine Martha Houghton, the co-founder of Planned Parenthood, she couldn’t help but grow up a feminist.
 Despite having made some decidedly un-feminist movies in which her heroines were “put in their place” by the man, Hepburn was extremely vocal about her progressive political beliefs in real life; so much so that she spoke up for friends Black Listed in the communist scares of the fifties, regardless of the potential consequences to herself.
 But what really makes her an icon of comediva history is the fact that she approached feminism with the same fabulous aplomb that made her such a spectacular comedienne.